Palmetto Reach: From Onload to Low-Level Execution

-U.S. Air Force Airman 1st Class Cody Keenum, 14th Airlift Squadron loadmaster, on-loads an advanced transportable galley lavatory system onto a C-17 Globemaster III aircraft during Exercise Palmetto Reach, Palau, Jan.
-19, 2025.
-Crews executed missions with limited infrastructure and increased reliance on personnel.
+U.S. Air Force Airmen sit, tethered to the ramp of a C-17 Globemaster III aircraft during Exercise Palmetto Reach, Jan.
+19, 2026.
+Palmetto Reach demonstrated the 437th Airlift Wing's ability to project airlift forces globally.
 (U.S. Air Force photo by Senior Airman Luke Hirsch)

 |Date Taken: